The baby name Clementine blends vintage charm with a lot of spark.

 OH MY DARLING

-In the 1880s, in the American West, Percy Montrose penned the lyrics to Oh My Darling, Clementine, a mournful ballad about a lovely girl who meets a sorry fate.
-Odds are you know the refrain; it’s been a staple ever since.
+During the 1880s, in the American West, Percy Montrose penned the lyrics to Oh My Darling, Clementine, a mournful ballad about a lovely girl who meets a sorry fate.
+Odds are you know the refrain; it’s been a folk song staple ever since.

 It’s not the last time Clementine would feature in a song title.
 Bobby Darin recorded “Clementine” in 1960.
 It’s awfully mean-spirited by today’s standards.
 But then there’s Halsey’s quirky and fierce “Clementine” from 2019 … but we’ll come back to that song.

-What we know is this: in 1880, the first year for which Social Security data are available, the baby name Clementine ranked in the Top 400 most popular names for girls born in the US – not Mary, but more popular than Ava or Abigail by 1880 standards.
+What we know is this: in 1880, the first year for which Social Security data are available, the baby name Clementine ranked in the Top 400 most popular names for girls born in the US – not classic favorite Mary, but not unknown, either.

 Plenty of influences led to Montrose’s song.
 Maybe one of those includes the reason for the name, or maybe it was simply a reasonable choice for the era.